omundy/learn-javascript/topics/variables/variables.md

 <div class="twocolumn">
 <div class="col">

-Add Javascript to a **web page** inside a `<script>` element, or load it into your page from an external `.js` file.
-The browser will run your code when it loads the page, or in response to a user’s actions.
+Two ways to add Javascript to a web page:

+1. Use a `<script>` element
+2. Load it from an external `.js` file.

+With both methods, the browser runs your code when the page loads.

 </div>
 <div class="col">